AndrzejRomaniuk/CV/README.md

 ### GENERAL PROFILE

 Self-driven and passionate about his work, I am a published PhD graduate, looking for long-term career opportunities outside of academia.
-I am especially interested in work where I can use the analytical skills I already possess as well as further develop my skills related to programming and IT.
+I am especially interested in work where I can use the analytical skills I already possess as well as develop skills related to programming and IT.

 ### KEY SKILLS